BNasmith/PTForsyth/PTFWorkofChrist.md

 God.
 His commission would be but to God, not from God.
-And how should a sinful race offer from its own damaged resources what would satisfy the holiness of God ?
-Or, if repentance could satisfy holiness, how are we to know how much, how deep, repentance would do it, and leave us sure it was done ?
+And how should a sinful race offer from its own damaged resources what would satisfy the holiness of God?
+Or, if repentance could satisfy holiness, how are we to know how much, how deep, repentance would do it, and leave us sure it was done?

 The holiness that atones, though it return